 Specifically, Tunguz discovered that 15% of assisted leads—i.e., those contacted by sales—converted to paying users.

-It won’t make sense in every case to have a sales rep follow up with free trial users.
-But if the rep is in a position to help users unlock value or otherwise help them along the buyer’s journey, building these sorts of touchpoints into your trial experience can bolster adoption.
+Some products are fully user-led (think Spotify), so it won’t make sense in every case to have a sales team follow up with free trial users.
+But if the sales rep is in a position to help users unlock value or otherwise help them along the buyer’s journey, building these sorts of touchpoints into your trial experience can bolster adoption.

 4. Opt-in versus opt-out free trials

-Another key variable to free trials is when you ask users for their credit card info.
+Another key variable to free trials is when you ask users for their credit card information.

 Opt-in free trials don’t require card info at account set-up.
 On the other hand, opt-out models solicit payment info from the jump.
 (These are the ones you set a reminder to cancel in 2 weeks to avoid buying something you don’t actually want or need.)